 Step 4: Build the Set

-Of course, you will need some sort of location where you will film.
-When you scout for a location, the primary concern is proper lighting and backgrounds to help the video stand out.
-This plays a massive role in your video’s success.
+Of course, you will need some sort of location where you will film your instructional video.
+When you scout for a location, the primary concern is natural light and backgrounds to help the video stand out.
+This plays a massive role in the overall look and feel of a video and increases the odds of success.

 Your video should explain how to use your product and how it helps buyers.
 Don’t overcomplicate things, and ensure your video is kept as simple as possible.
 It’s all about helping customers relate to your product.